 H. H. Richardson Complex, Buffalo, New York

 This building is a favorite amongst urban explorers due to the detail that still remains and the medical devices left behind.
-Walking through the corridors is like being on the film set of a horror movie.
+It was designated a National Historic Landmark in 1986, which has helped to preserve the premises.

 Niagara Fall Police Station, Niagara Falls, Ontario